 D Double E,

-It's been almost two whole decades since D Double E, the former N.A.S.T.Y Crew MC and one of half of the iconic grime duo Newham Generals, first stepped onto the scene, debuting in jungle, but fans have seemingly been content with his rave-ready reload bars and idiosyncrasies on singles, that having a full body of work is merely a hat-tip to his already legendary status.
+It's been almost two decades since D Double E, the former N.A.S.T.Y Crew MC and one of half of the iconic grime duo Newham Generals, first stepped onto the scene, debuting in jungle, but fans have seemingly been content with his rave-ready reload bars and idiosyncrasies on singles, that having a full body of work is merely a hat-tip to his already legendary status.
 I, for one, however, am glad it's here.
-Jackuum! (a D Double E-coined term for 'reload') is the fittingly-titled solo debut from the East London veteran, which comes at yet another weird time for grime—a time where there's more comment pieces and books being written on the scene, than the actual number of memorable tracks being produced by it.
+Jackuum! (a D Double E-coined term for 'reload') is the fittingly-titled solo debut from the East London veteran, which comes at yet another weird time for grime—a time where there's more comment pieces and books being written about the scene than the actual number of memorable tracks being produced by it.
 And while all of that is needed—and appreciated by many—the music must come first.

 We've all been caught up in the storm of Stormzy's chart-topping success and Skepta's cultural dominance—and rightly so, too: they've both taken the sound to places we've never seen before.
 But, Gang Signs & Prayer dropped a whole year ago, and Konnichiwa, twelve months before that.
 In this grime well-wisher's humble opinion, there's been a major need for a singles-heavy project—a full-length grime album—to get excited about again; to dissect the flows, rhymes, and riddims that have been conjured up.
-And from Jackuum!'s first track, the "Jackuum!
+And from Jackuum!'s first track, the cleverly-titled "Jackuum!
 FM Intro", we're reminded why this movement is such a unique musical force.